Position

 How to become a Landscape Designer?

-1. Obtain a Relevant Education: Start with a degree in landscape architecture, horticulture, or a related field.
-Many colleges and universities offer programs that cover design principles, plant biology, and environmental science.
+1. Earn a degree in landscape architecture, horticulture, or a related field.

 How long does it take to become a Landscape Designer?